dangerpeanut/StarShed/README.md

 The software requirements are simple, but should not be ignored.

-* Perl 5.10 or higher ( developed on 5.14.4 )
+* Perl 5.18.1 or higher
 * Bash
 	This is included in many, if not all linux distributions.
 OSX should have this as the default shell too.
 BSD variants will need this to be installed.
-* The following perl modules: Curses::UI, Getopt::Long, File::Slurp, Archive::Extract.
+* The following perl modules: Curses::UI, Getopt::Long, File::Slurp, Archive::Extract, File::Find(core module in 5.18.1).

 ### Meeting the requirements